mvolkmann/blog/src/meteor.md

 that holds key/value pairs.
 It can be used to share data between all components.
-Each session key is identified by a name and values can be any kind of JavaScript value.
+Each session key is identified by a name and values can be any kind of JavaScript value that can be converted to JSON.
+Other values can be made compatible by calling `EJSON.addType(name, factory)`.

-To uses this feature, add the `session` package by entering `meteor add session`.
+To use this feature, add the `session` package by entering `meteor add session`.

 To use `Session` in a component, import it with